ajoeviola/SpaceRun/README.md

-# SpaceRun
-The scripts and assets for our Unity game, SpaceRun!

 # Space Run

 Space Run is a 2D platformer game built using Unity where the player controls a spaceship and must avoid crashing into buildings while flying through space.